pzivich/Delicatessen/docs/index.rst

 algorithm.
 After successful completion of the root-finding step, the bread is computed by numerically approximating the partial derivatives and the filling is calculated.
 Finally, the sandwich variance is computed.

+If you use ``delicatessen``, please consider citing our following pre-print: Zivich PN, Klose M, Cole SR, Edwards JK, & Shook-Sa BE.
+(2022).
+Delicatessen: M-Estimation in Python. *arXiv:2203.11300* [stat.ME]

 Installation:
 -------------